draeder/p2pmesh/README.md

     node examples/chat-node/app.js
     ```
     You can run multiple instances of this script to simulate multiple Node.js peers.
 They will connect to the same signaling server and can interact with browser peers.

+4.  **Run the Signaling Optimization Demo:**

+    To see the signaling optimization in action:
+    ```bash
+    node examples/signaling-optimization-demo.js
+    ```
+    This demo creates multiple peers and shows how signaling is optimized to reduce server load.

 ## API Documentation